At the Age of Twelve, I Envisioned Myself the Next Anna Pavlova of the Ballet World!

 Believe it or not, I still own one of the black slippers I wore way back then.
 What happened to the other one is the million dollar question.
-Hard to believe this ballet slipper is around fifty years old!
+Hard to believe this ballet slipper is close to sixty years old!

 Fast forward to the age of eleven:

-Mom decided to enroll me in a dance school on post.
+Mom decided to enroll my sister and me in a dance school on post.
+Because of our different ages, we attended separate classes.
 I enjoyed my ballet classes, but was a bit self-conscious of my skinny body, so I wore a bulky sweat shirt over my leotard.
 This didn't set too well with my ballet teacher, and neither did leaving my hair loose.
 I was ordered to lose the shirt and tie up the hair.
 Oh well--at least she did praise me for my elevation, which spurred me onward.

 One day, while entering the classroom, I did a double take: conducting our exercises was a strange woman.
 Not strange in the usual sense, just strange to a kid who was used to the same teacher day in and day out.
 The substitute teacher was Russian, and had a thick accent.
 All of us students gave each other sideways glances, responding to what we perceived as "weird" teaching methods.
 In actuality, she was better than our regular teacher; we were just unaccustomed to her strict teaching methods.

 My favorite part of dancing, I was to discover, was performing in dance recitals.
 Wearing a costume and showing off my ballet skills to an audience was a thrill I had never known before.
 My teacher put on a short and sweet recital featuring not one, but two ballets: the Nutcracker and Peter and the Wolf.
 In the Nutcracker, I played a girl at the party, and wore a pink satin dress with white eyelet lace on the sleeves and neckline.